kdaxh/APQS/README.md

 # Automatic Patient Queueing System (APQS)

-All UI by HTML and CSS
+UI by html and css